Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Introduction

-The contributions of this paper are as follows: \begin{itemize} \item A novel framework of person retrieval based on cross-camera trajectories is presented.
-The pedestrian trajectories which imply both temporal and spatial information of the camera network help to promote the person retrieval accuracy, and further support other applications. \item A spatial-temporal model based on the joint probability distribution is designed for supporting the trajectory generation in a camera network, which embeds the walking habits of pedestrians and the path distances between cameras and can be constructed by the sparse sampling of pedestrian data. \item A spatio-temporal conditional random field method is developed to infer the pedestrian trajectories.
-The restricted nonnegative matrix factorization is employed to optimized the inference result.
-A trajectory re-ranking technology is proposed to improve the person retrieval results. \item The first cross-camera person trajectory dataset from the actual scene is collected.
+\begin{itemize} \item A novel framework for pedestrian retrieval based on cross-camera trajectories is proposed.
+Pedestrian trajectories implying temporal and spatial information of the camera network can help improve the accuracy of pedestrian retrieval and further support other applications.
+In particular, in our framework, we do not need the spatio-temporal information of the query. \item A joint probability distribution based spatiotemporal model is designed to support trajectory generation in camera networks, which embeds pedestrian walking habits and path distances between cameras, and can be constructed by sparse sampling of pedestrian data. \item A spatiotemporal conditional random field method is developed to infer pedestrian trajectories.
+A non-negative matrix factorization is employed to optimize the inference results.
+And a trajectory re-ranking technique is proposed to improve pedestrian retrieval results. \item The first cross-camera person trajectory dataset from the real scene is collected.
 An evaluation method for person trajectory retrieval is also introduced.
-The dataset will been released when the paper is accepted. \end{itemize}
+The dataset and code are released at https://github.com/zhangxin1995/PTD.